tejasvishwasrao/twitter_sentimental_analysis_pipeline/README.md

 # Twitter_sentimental_analysis_pipeline -  Deployment with CICD Setup

+A Twitter Sentiment analysis Project which will scrap twitter for the topic selected by the user. • The extracted tweets will then be used to determine the Sentiments of those tweets. • The different Visualizations will help us get a feel of the overall mood of the people on Twitter regarding the topic selected. • The Extracted Tweets data is first cleaned , filtered , unwanted words are deleted and the Sentiment Analysis is done on the clean data using the TextBlob Library.

+Our Goal is to Create an API where the user will Enter a Topic, which we will search on Twitter and Extract tweets related to that Topic.
+We will then do sentiment Analysis on the extracted tweets and classify them into Positive, Negative, Neutral.

 Tools used here are Github , Jenkins , Ansible , Docker and Kubernetes.

 The following diagram represent the flow of the setup: